harborPlatform/ICO/README.md

 ## About Harbor token

-Harbor Token is a token with the right to purchase the software and the goods and services that are distributed in the harbor platform.
-It is a cryptocurrency based on ERC20 of Ethereum network, the management issued a token of how currency held some underlying asset and reserves, and the issuing body that controls the money supply of the goods to be exchanged during the token Harbor.
+Harbor Token is an ERC20-based cryptocurrency of the Ethereum network as a token with the right to purchase all goods and services distributed on the Harbor platform.
+It is a managed currency token that holds part of the assets at the time of issuance as a base asset and reserves, and the issuer controls the money supply.

 ## Major advantages of harbor crowdsale

 - Basic Asset Value (fundamental assets or reserves)
-- Interchangeable tokens by asset contract (Price Guarantee and Growth Momentum)
+- Interchangeable tokens by asset contract (Lowest price Guarantee and Growth Momentum)
 - Configuration of diverse dsset portfolio
 - Managed currency system
 - Value creation through redistribution of currency issuance income